vanphan24/consul-mesh-to-lambda/README.md

 Ths name should match the "SERVICE NAME" used in the lambda-reg.json registration file in the steps below.
 Ths name should also match the "Name" used in the service-default.json file in the steps below.

 # Deploy Lambda Function

-We will now create the backend service lambda function.
+We will now create the backend service lambda function, which will be used as the upstream connection for the frontend service ion the mesh.

-1. Navigate to the cd ```envoy-lambda-test``` folder
+1. Navigate to the ```envoy-lambda-test``` folder

 ```
 cd envoy-lambda-test